-I. Introduction I.A.
+I. Introduction 4 I.A.
 Methodology and Participants 4 I.B.
-The Study's Scope Mirrors the APA's Scope I.C.
-Outline of this Report 6 II.
-General Legal Requirements: the Constitution, the APA, and Case Law 7 II.A.
+The Study's Scope Mirrors the APA's Scope 5 I.C.
+Outline of this Report 6 II Conoral Local Populiroments, the Constitution the ARA and Constitution - II.
+General Legal Requirements: the Constitution, the APA, and Case Law II.A.
 The First Amendment: to Speak, Not Necessarily to Be Heard II.B.
 The APA: Action-Forcing and Priority-Setting, but with Limits II.C.
 "Each agency"-Includes Both Executive and Independent Agencies II.D. "shall give"-Requires Some Facilitation, but No Specific Procedures II.E. "an interested person"-Low Bar to Petition, Higher Bar for Standing II.F. "the right"-The Limited Requirements to Consider and Respond II.F.1.
 The Requirement of Timeliness II.F.2.
-The Requirement of Timeliness II.F.3.
+The Requirement of a Rational Explanation II.F.3.
 Massachusetts v.
-EPA and Subsequent Cases on Merits vs. Resources II.G. "to petition"-No Specific Form Required, but Some Agency Discretion over Content II.H. "for the issuance, amendment, or repeal"-Initial, Final, and Retrospective Actions II.I. "of a rule."-Includes Non-Legislative Rules and All Subject Matters II.J.
-Right to Judicial Review II.J.
+EPA and Subsequent Cases on Merits versus Resources II.G. "to petition"-No Specific Form Required, but Some Agency Discretion over Content II.H. "for the issuance, amendment, or repeal"-Initial, Final, and Retrospective Actions II.I. "of a rule."-Includes Non-Legislative Rules and All Subject Matters II.J.
 Right to Judicial Review 28 III.
-Other Petition Procedures: Specific Statutes and Executive Actions 30 III.A.
+Other Petition Procedures: Specific Statutes and Executive Actions 21 III.A.
 Comparative Statutory Rights III.A.1.
 A Note on Petitions Under the Clean Air Act III.A.2.
-A Statutory Experiment Gone Wrong: Consumer Product Safety Petitions 33 III.A.3.
+A Statutory Experiment Gone Wrong?: Consumer Product Safety Petitions III.A.3.
 Recent Congressional Proposals and Debates III.B.
-Executive Action: Non-Binding but Still Powerful 36 III.B.1.
+Executive Action: Non-Binding but Still Powerful III.B.1.
 Executive Orders and Retrospective Review III.B.2.
-We the People: Pent-up Public Demand?
-37 IV.
-Current Practices: Evidence and Anecdotes 40 IV.A.
-Why and How Often Stakeholders Do (Or Do Not) Petition IV.A.1.
-Factors that Discourage Stakeholders from Filing to Petitions IV.A.2.
-Factors that Motivate Stakeholders to File Petitions IV.A.3.
+We the People: Pent-up Public Demand? · IV.
+Current Practices: Evidence and Anecdotes 41 IV.A.
+Why and How Often Stakeholders Do (Or Do Not) Petition 41 IV.A.1.
+Factors that Discourage Stakeholders from Filing Petitions 41 IV.A.2.
+Factors that Motivate Stakeholders to File Petitions 43 IV.A.3.
 Who Petitions?
 IV.A.4.
-One Brief Example: On the Lighter Side of PetitionsMake that the Darker Side IV.B.
+One Brief Example: On the Lighter Side of PetitionsMake that the Darker Side 47 IV.B.
 Official and Informal Procedures IV.B.1.
-Comparative Regulations for Handling Petitions IV.B.2.
+Comparative Regulations for Handling Petitions 47 IV.B.2.
 Other Guidance and Websites IV.B.3.
-Case Study: Best Practices in Education, Transparency, and Communication at the NRC.
-48 IV.C.
+Case Study: Best Practices in Education, Transparency, and Communication at the NR C 49 IV.C.
 Content Requirements and Petition Quality IV.D.
-Submission, Initial Review, and Publication 52 IV.D.1.
+Submission, Initial Review, and Publication IV.D.1.
 Case Study: Best Practices in Online Docketing at SEC IV.E.
 Communication and Comments IV.F.
-Decisions 58 IV.F.1.
-Decisionmaking Structures: Delegation, Criteria, Tracks, and Tiers 58 IV.F.2.
-Case Study: Tiered Decisionmaking and Timing under the Endangered Species Act 59 IV.F.3.
-Agency Resources and Timelines for Review 61
+Decisions IV.F.1.
+Decisionmaking Structures: Delegation, Criteria, Tracks, and Tiers IV.F.2.
+Case Study: Tiered Decisionmaking and Timing under the Endangered Species Act IV.F.3.
+Agency Resources and Timelines for Review U -1